rudderlabs/rudderstack-docs/destinations/salesforce.md

 * Provide your Salesforce username and password here along with the access token.

-* If you are using a Sandbox environment for integration, enable the **Sandbox mode** option.
+* If you are using a Sandbox environment for integration, enable the **Sandbox Mode** option.
 Then, click on **Next**.
 Salesforce will now be enabled as a destination in RudderStack.

 {% hint style="info" %}
 To know more about Salesforce Sandbox, click [**here**](https://help.salesforce.com/articleView?id=sf.deploy_sandboxes_parent.htm&type=5).